-- Without action by Congress, 17 rural hospitals will lose access to the Medicare-Dependent and Low-Volume Adjustment payments - a loss of nearly \$19 million for these hospitals annually. - Without action by Congress, 18 ACOs in Wisconsin will see a 5% Payment cut - losing a strong incentive to participate in valuebased care models that save Medicare money.
+- Without action by Congress, 16 hospitals will lose access to the Medicare-Dependent and Low-Volume Adjustment payments - a loss of over \$19 million annually. - Without action by Congress, 18 ACOs in Wisconsin will see a 5% Payment cut - losing a strong incentive to participate in valuebased care models that save Medicare money.